 She made it sound like I almost certainly had BPD, something I struggled to get my head around.
 While I do have the majority of the traits to some extent, the diagnosis would not be accurate or useful, something I know concretely now but couldn’t have verbalised then.
 I panicked at this, which affected my answers to her questions.

 My second assessor, a few months later, was C2.
-C2 was the first mental health person to believe medication could be prescribed to me, as long as L agreed to look after them.
-As taking medication helped a lot in the first few months, I’m glad she made that potentially risky call, and respect her for trusting me.
+C2 was the first mental health person to believe medication could be prescribed to me, as long as L looked after any medication.
+As the medication was very helpful for a short amount of time, I’m glad she made that potentially risky call, and respect her for trusting me.

 One less clear area was her reaction to C1.
-When I mentioned the previous referral, C2, dismissed all mention of BPD, saying that C1 may have had a vested interest in promoting the mentalization treatment, leaping to the BPD conclusion based on limited pieces of evidence.
+When I mentioned the previous referral, C2 instantly dismissed all mention of BPD, saying that C1 may have had a vested interest in promoting the mentalization treatment and lept to the BPD conclusion based on limited evidence.
 While I was relieved that C2 didn’t think I had BPD, having the opportunity to at least discuss the traits I did have and how to deal with them would have been more useful than ignoring it completely.

 My third assessment was after the relapse mentioned earlier.
 The assessor this time, C3, was my most negative experience overall.